duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 - The template then defines, using HTML and variables, what the actual content for the Spice result will be

 - This content is then created and rendered onto the page by the Spice system's backend.

+## Next Steps

+Congratulations!
+You have now written your first Spice instant answer.
+Now, let's move on to testing, so we can make sure our instant answer functions as expected!